Lindsey Stirling: 2019–2021: Artemis, World Tour, String Sessions and Lose You Now (EP)

 In July 2021, Stirling released her second ever EP for Record Store Day.
 Titled "Lose You Now" the five-track EP was a vinyl exclusive, limited to 2,000 copies with an etched B-Side.
 The same month, a video for the song "Masquerade" from Artemis was released, based around a silent movie.
 The video was filmed in the Orpheum Theatre in Los Angeles.
 Following this, Stirling released further video game collaborations.
-In August 2021, she performed a version of Tales of Arise score for the opening night of Gamescom.
+In August 2021, she performed a version of the Tales of Arise score for the opening night of Gamescom.
 Later a video for the battle song "Flame of Hope" was released.
 Stirling would also appear as a guest performer on America's Got Talent alongside two-time champion magician Shin Lim.
 In September, Stirling announced she was releasing a rock version of "Rage Beneath The Mountains" from Genshin Impact for its first anniversary.

 Stirling announced in October 2021 that she had collaborated with long-term instrument partner Yamaha to produce a limited edition "Crystallize" violin.
 The instrument is made from a variety of fine woods including maple, spruce, and brazilwood.
 The violin was limited to 100 units and as a package with Stirling branded instrument, bow, rosin and case was priced at $2,495.
 In the same month, a collaboration between Stirling and cosmetic company Bellapierre was announced.
 Intentional Beauty by Lindsey Stirling was launched, with the first product a citrine beauty palette.
 Stirling's music was featured as part of Disney's Walt Disney World Resort 50th anniversary celebration in the 'Harmonious' show at EPCOT, a night-time event that began in October.

 In November, Stirling embarked on The Lindsey Stirling Christmas Program Tour, a 22-date North American concert series.
 This was her fourth holiday-themed tour.
 Later that month, on November 28, "Lindsey Stirling: Home for the Holidays" was released in movie theaters.
 A mix of Christmas songs and other popular tracks by Stirling were recorded and filmed with unique choreography specifically for this release.
 In the same month, a special song Lords was released in conjunction with the mobile video game Lords Mobile.
 Stirling had been on the original line-up for Electric Forest in 2022, however her name was later absent from their announcement, alongside other notable absentees including Flume and Diplo.